sina7272/EE_3.07_Geodata_WS2021/README.md

-# Welcome to the HSRW Course EE_3.07: <br>Fundamentals of Geodata Management Systems!
+# Welcome to the course HSRW EE_3.07: <br>Fundamentals of Geodata Management Systems!

 This git repository provides the **open educational resources (OER)** used in the 3rd semester course of the [**Environment & Energy Program**](https://www.hochschule-rhein-waal.de/en/faculties/communication-and-environment/degree-programmes/bachelor-degree-programmes/environment-and) at [Rhine-Waal University of Applied Sciences (HSRW)](https://www.hsrw.eu/).
 The course started in winter semester WS2019/20 for the first time.
 Course manager and instructor is Rolf Becker.